 Healthy Peanut Butter Balls with just 4 ingredients!
 Yes, I did!
-These are perfect for your chocolate peanut butter craving!
+These keto peanut butter balls are perfect for your chocolate peanut butter craving!

 Natural light hitting melted chocolate and making it glow has to be one of the most beautiful things ever.
-It’s not quite as shiny when it sets so I love taking some shots right after I dip my healthy peanut butter balls in the sugar-free chocolate.
+It’s not quite as shiny when it sets so I love taking some shots right after I dip my pb balls in the sugar-free chocolate.

 Healthy Peanut Butter Balls Ingredients

 These need just 4 ingredients:

 No Sugar Added Peanut Butter – I buy the two packs of organic peanut butter from Costco but any peanut butter that is only peanuts and salt is fine.
 Smuckers Natural is one that is easily found.

 Finely Chopped Roasted Salted Peanuts – Using roasted salted peanuts in place of the rice crispy cereal in the original version gives these a nice texture and kicks up the peanut flavor.

 Powdered Sugar-Free Sweetener – I’ve been taking the shortcut method and using powdered swerve when a recipe needs a powdered sweetener but you can grind your own erythritol or xylitol in a food processor or blender.

 Sugar-Free Chocolate – This recipe calls for a full 8-ounce bag, such as Lily’s Chocolate Chips, if you’d like to completely cover the healthy peanut butter balls in chocolate.
 I know good sugar-free chocolate is not cheap so you alternatively you could roll these in cocoa powder and just do a drizzle of chocolate or roll them in coconut.